Kreglar/Turbulence/README.md

 ## Changelog

-Latest version: 1.0.1
+Latest version: 1.0.2

 Highlights of version:
-- Fixes exporting of chunksets and tilemaps
+- Fixes importing of chunksets and tilemaps
-- Documentation and ReadMe updates
+- added demo files for testing

 Refer to the [Changelog](CHANGELOG.md) for all new features, changes to old features, soon to be removed features, now removed features, and fixed bugs.